gavincyi/gavincyi.github.io/_posts/2023-02-01-when-do-we-need-pydantic.md

 If you are going to introduce inheritance in data models, it could be a headache with dataclasses.

-For example, the base model `Order` contains an optional attribute `active`, and the attribute is defaulted as `True`.
+For example, the base model `Order` contains an optional attribute `active` which is defaulted as `True`.

 ```
 @dataclass